Go back

 Why Study Instructional Technology

 Busy professionals do not have time for busy work.
-Candidates in this program will work on practical, relevant projects that they can use in their current or desired positions.
-The program also features a practicum course, which allows for a mentorship experience with a practicing technologist, and a capstone course in which the candidate designs, implements, and evaluates a technology training.
+Candidates in this program will work on relevant projects that they can use in their current or desired positions.
+The program also features a practicum course, which allows for a mentorship experience with a practicing technologist and the opportunity to earn digital badges and certifications as a Google or Microsoft Educator, as well as a capstone course in which the candidate designs, implements, and evaluates a technology training workshop for their own students, colleagues, or clients.

 Admissions Requirements